helium/HIP/0137-remove-cn470-from-iot-poc.md

 ## Motivation

 Whilst the gaming is easy to detect by eye, it's hard to detect it programmatically without finding caveats.
-The closest we have is the newer ITM model, this can be bypassed by setting height on Hotspots and would need further development and time to implement.

-Currently around 14% of PoC rewards are going to Hotspots in the CN470 region.
-These Hotspots represent under 1,000 of DC usage.
+ITM models do work with regions where legitimate coverage exists to weed out the gamers, but it's clear the CN470 region has gotten to a point where next to none exists on the Helium network.

+[A recently produced report](files/0137/cn470-gaming.pdf) shows that 9,700,000 IOT rewards per epoch are going to the cn470 region whilst gaming detection methods can show over 86.9% of this is gaming, with the remaining hotspots being hard to confirm if they are gaming or not.

+Currently the CN470 region accounts for 1,563DC ($0.01563) per Epoch of data transfer.

 ## Stakeholders

 All customers (e.g., sensor owners), hosts, and operators of the Helium IOT Network.
+Gateway manufacturers producing hotspots for the CN470 region.

 ## Detailed Explanation

 We propose to remove the CN470 region from PoC reward calculations.

-We then propose a new denylist focused on any Hotspots moving from this region to others be added.
-We also propose these changes be removed when anti gaming techniques have been developed to address these issues.
+We then propose a new denylist focused on any Hotspots that have been asserted to the CN470 region.

 This proposal does not remove Data Transfer capability for CN470 Hotspots.

 ## Implementation

-- Remove the CN470 region from PoC calculations
+- Remove the CN470 region from PoC calculations by adding a check to the IOT PoC verifier to check if the witness is in the CN470 region and marking it invalid
-- Track any Hotspots in the CN470 region for location assertions out of region and produce a list to be added to the denylist
+- Produce a new denylist for all hotspots that have ever been located in the cn470 region.

 ## Alternatives

-- Do nothing and potentially let gaming happen forever
+- None at this time.

 ## Drawbacks